apiaryio/api-blueprint/Tutorial.md

 In API Blueprint a resource definition starts with a Markdown header of resource name followed by its URI enclosed in square brackets.
 The URI is relative to the API root.
 So in this case it is just `/`.

-> **NOTE:** Resource name is considered to be and [API Blueprint Identifier][] and as such it can be composed only from a combination of alphanumerical characters, underscores, dashes and a spaces.
+> **NOTE:** Resource name is an [API Blueprint Identifier][] and as such it can be composed only from a combination of alphanumerical characters, underscores, dashes and a spaces.

 #### Resource Description

     # Gist Fox API Root [/]
     Gist Fox API entry point.

+    This resource does not have any attributes.
+Instead it offers the initial API affordances in the form of the HTTP Link header and haveL links.

 As with the API Name the resource name can be followed by an arbitrary Markdown formatted discussion.